wyuenho/emacs-corfu-pixel-perfect/README.md

 inconsequential above.
-2) incompatibility with Emacs <= 28, of which I dismiss as irrelevant because the original PR could easily be molded into an extension that requires Emacs >= 29, as demonstrated here, and most centrally, 3) around a user/collaborator claiming the following as a feature that I regress on, despite the corfu author acknowledging this "feature" was never intended, and both agreeing this "feature" was not ideal, but still insisting on "non-regression".
+2) incompatibility with Emacs <= 28, of which I dismiss as irrelevant because the original PR could easily be molded into an extension that requires Emacs >= 29, as demonstrated here, and most centrally, 3) around a collaborator claiming the following as a feature that I regressed on, despite the corfu author acknowledging this "feature" was never intended, and both agreeing this "feature" was not ideal, but still insisting on "non-regression".

 ![Airquote Feature](screenshots/airquote-feature.png) [^2]

-There are a number of other reasons for the closing of the PR I'm sure, but they are not about techincal merit, of which I'll stick to here.
+There are a number of other reasons for the rejection of the change I'm sure, but they are not about techincal merit, of which I'll stick to here.

 In short, I regret not publishing all these improvements as a separate package first in order to gather some community feedback before attempting to land